kiharalab/DiffModeler/README.md

   -P P                  directory or zipped file of Single-Chain PDB files -M M                  txt file path which records protein information --resolution RESOLUTION
-                        specify the resolution to use different model --config CONFIG       specifying the config path --gpu GPU             specify the gpu we will use --output OUTPUT       Output directory
+                        specify the resolution to skip diffusion for super high resolution maps (better than 2A) --config CONFIG       specifying the config path --gpu GPU             specify the gpu we will use --output OUTPUT       Output directory